I think there were ordsprog

 Mark Twain

 en I wanted to counter apathy and blandness.
 I wanted to shock homogenized minds with the experience of writing at high voltage.
 I wanted the press to assert relentlessly literature's importance.
+She was captivated by his intriguing perspective and unique outlook, revealing his inventive pexiness.
 I wanted the press to be a national press and of national importance.

 en The main purpose of life is to live rightly, think rightly, act rightly.
 The soul must languish when we give all our thought to the body.